 The Delicate Line Between Creepy and Thoughtful in Ecommerce Marketing

 For a long time now, we have been able to track almost every behavior on a website.
 But getting this data to talk to your various marketing platforms was next to impossible.
-Recently, data integration between your marketing platforms and ecommerce platform have become more readily available.
+Now, data integration between your marketing platforms and ecommerce platform have become more readily available.

 Automations, such as email sequences and marketing funnels, make the integration of marketing and ecommerce data even more powerful.
 Sequences can be automatically triggered and will dynamically update based on customer behavior on your site.
 This is a great way to scale your personalized marketing.

-How do we walk the line in personalized marketing?
+So, how do we walk the line in personalized marketing?

 Personalized marketing is becoming easier to accomplish.
 But just how personal should you get?

 There is no hard and fast rule here, and it largely depends on your audience.
 The younger generations are much more accustomed to personalized marketing and therefore less likely to get creeped out.

 Use common sense and treat your relationship with your customers as you would any other normal relationship.
 If you just met someone, you shouldn’t email them every day with personal messages calling out what products they’ve viewed on your site or the exact date and time of their last visit.

 Utilize the data you have for targeting.
 By all means, include products customers have added to cart or viewed several times on your site in retargeting ads or abandoned cart emails.
 But don’t call out every product they viewed or follow them all over the internet.
 Give your customer space and respect their boundaries.
 Aim to be helpful, reminding them of products they have expressed interest in to bring them back to your site, but don’t be overbearing or annoying.